 One of the most common questions we receive is, “What grain broadhead should I use?”.
-This is a fairly simple question as most hunters nowadays use 100 grain heads.
-With using 100 grain heads you have a multitude of choices from mechanical to fixed blade broadheads.
-There are a wide array of grains from 75 grains to the heaviest we’ve seen - 300 grain heads.
-Let's talk about the 100 grain heads that are extremely popular.
+This is a fairly simple question as most hunters nowadays use 100 grain heads because of the multitude of options from several different manufactures.
+Whether you’re looking to shoot a fixed blade broadhead or a mechanical broadhead, you will always have the widest array of options using a 100 grain.
+There are a wide array of grains from 75 grain broadheads to the heaviest we’ve seen - 300 grain broadheads.

 Should I Use A Fixed Blade Broadhead Or A Mechanical Blade Broadhead?

 When selecting a broadhead, a great place to start is by asking yourself what your end goal is and how much weight you can draw back.
 If you’re shooting under 55 pounds, you’re going to want to shoot a fixed blade broadhead.
 The reason for this is because when shooting a mechanical broadhead, the broadhead loses energy when opening up and if you don’t have enough draw back strength, you won’t get the correct amount of penetration.
 If you shoot over 55 pounds, it’s really a personal choice whether you want to shoot a fixed blade or a mechanical blade.
 Fixed blade heads provide great penetration with a smaller cutting diameter, whereas mechanical blade heads provide a larger cutting diameter.
 After you’ve decided on the best type of broadhead, your next step is to figure out what grain broadhead will be the best for you.